jeetshaw04/Online-Movie-Order/README.md

 # Online-Movie-Order

-A Portal for Movie Ordering with functions like Stock Update, Movie Update , Reviews , Movies Statistics and Movie Checkout I have uploaded all the codes alongwith the screenshots and images I have used like Background images or for movie posters etc and a pdf file how to update movie in the pages .
-THE IMAGES ARE JUST FOR REPRESENTATION
+A web portal for movie ordering with multiple features such as Stock Update, Movie Update, Reviews, Movie Statistics, and Movie Checkout.

+I have uploaded:

+All the project codes

+ images (used as background images, movie posters, etc.)

+A PDF guide explaining how to update movies in the pages Screenshots of Webpages
+A video demonstration of the website running

+A live URL link to access the project online

+⚠️ Note: The images used in the repository are for representation purposes only.

+---

+Made by Jeet Shaw